eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Counting Bits(Algorithm)
 * Gaming problems.
   - [Lintcode] Coins In Line(Algorithm*).
 * Backpack problems.
-Usually use d[i][w] representing the first i items adding up to weight w.
+Usually use d[i][w] representing the first i items adding up to weight w(or with limit of weight w).
 Check if the last item is included or which one.
 Length representation is preferred here.
   - [Lintcode] Backpack I (Algorithms*).
 Greedy algroithm won't work.
   - [Lintcode] Backpack V (Algorithm).
 Be careful about the initial values.
   - [Leetcode] Combination Sum IV(Best Algorithm*)(same as [Lintcode] Backpack VI).
 And follow-up.
 Try walking through examples is a great way of finding out the problem and solution to it.
+  - [Lintcode] Backpack II (Algorithm).
+0-1 knapsack problem.
+Understand why greedy doesn't work here.
+  - [Lintcode] Backpack III (Algorithm*).
+Unbounded knapsack problem.
+Greedy doesn't work for it either.
 * [Lintcode] Maximum Subarray II(Algorithm*).
 Assuming that none of the subarray can be empty.
 Need to master the two-passes solution.
 * [Lintcode] Maximum Subarray III(Algorithm**).
 * Find the number of subsets that have sum equals to s(elements and s are positive):